 Fields & rules

 - Track Title (mandatory): The name of your track.
-Please don’t include extra information in your track title, such as version title or artist information (you can add this further down on the page).
+Please don’t include extra information in the track title field, such as version titles or artist names - you can add this information in the appropriate text field further down on the page.

 - Parental Advisory (mandatory): If the track’s lyrics contain any rude/derogatory language or swearing, you need to mark your track as “Explicit”.
 See below for some guidelines on what option you should pick: